 The Neighbors: Income

-The neighbors in the East Patchogue neighborhood in Patchogue are middle-income, making it a moderate income neighborhood.
+The neighbors in the East Patchogue neighborhood in Patchogue are lower-middle income, making it a below average income neighborhood.

 of U.S. neighborhoods.

 The Neighbors: Occupations

 The old saying "you are what you eat" is true.
 But it is also true that you

 are what you do for a living.
 The types of occupations your neighbors have

 shape their character, and together as a group, their collective occupations